JohnCoene/firebase/docs/guide/get-started.md

-# Get Satrted
+# Get Started

 The {firebase} package lets you create mechanisms to authenticate Shiny users.
 It does so by wrapping the [Firebase](https://firebase.google.com/) interface by Google.
 This probably raises a first question, is it free?
 The answer to which is, this package only features the free functionalities which should, for now, probably fulfil most Shiny developers' needs.

-!!!
-"Skip Ahead"
+!!! note "Skip Ahead"
 	In this first section we create a
 	[Google Firebase](https://firebase.google.com) project,
 	if you know how to do this or already have one, skip to the